syncfusion-content/javascript-docs/js/HeatMap/Getting-Started.md

 # Legend

-A legend control is used to represent range value in a gradient, create a legend with the same color mapping as shown below.
+* A legend control is used to represent range value in a gradient, create a legend with the same color mapping as shown below.
+* You can use [legendCollection](/api/js/ejheatmap#members:legendcollection "legendCollection") to specify the number of legends that can sync with heat map.

 {% highlight js %}